 Belomancy is one form of fortune-telling mentioned in the bible.
 The Book of Ezekiel (21:21) mentions Belomancy with Haruspicy and possibly Teraphim.

-Unless you can obtain a bow and arrow, Belomancy is difficult to practice now-a-days.
+Unless you can obtain a bow and arrow, Belomancy is challenging to practice nowadays.
 However, it is not impossible.
 Belomancy was frequently discussed by the Greeks in their texts so if you’re willing to do some research you could become a Belomancer!

 Bibliomancy is divination using books.
-To practice Bibliomancy, all that you must do is ask for guidance, open a book and read whichever page or paragraph you’re drawn to.
+To practice Bibliomancy, all that you must do is ask for guidance, open a book and read whichever page or paragraph you feel drawn to; this is your message.

 Typically, you would use a religious or spiritual book such as The Bible or, even, The Egyptian Book of the Dead.
 However, don’t overcomplicate Bibliomancy: any book will do just fine.